Saudi-US

 All this

-to balance the development and investment and move away from its oil addiction.
+to balance development and investment and move away from its oil addiction.

 The hard